 Similar to a good pair of trekking shoes, I believe that one must own a comfortable, breathable, cargo styled and quick dry trek pants or trousers (preferably).
-In case you are planning on snow trek, you can opt for trek pants which offer built-in gaiters to get required snow protection.
-Quick dry capabilities prove very satisfying in the situations of crossing water streams.
-Also, a good number pockets on cargo styled trek pants help keep other things like eateries, swiss knife, etc.. handy for you while you hike.
+In case you are planning on snow trek, you can opt for trek pants that offer built-in gaiters to get required snow protection.
+Quick-dry capabilities prove very satisfying in the situations of crossing water streams.
+Also, a good number of pockets on cargo styled trek pants help keep other things like eateries, swiss knife, etc.. handy for you while you hike.

 9. Cap or Hat – Get in the shade

-Whenever hiking or trekking in open, you should always protect yourself from the direct exposure of skin to the sun.
-Sometimes the sunburn can be really bad and if you are too much into hiking and trekking then buying a cap or hat will help you in a long way.
+Whenever hiking or trekking in the open, you should always protect yourself from the direct exposure of skin to the sun.
+Sometimes the sunburn can be terrible and if you are too much into hiking and trekking then buying a cap or hat will help you in a long way.

 10. Sunscreen, Sunblocks, and Lipbalms – Prevent the sunburns

-You must protect yourself from UV rays and direct sunlight, especially while traveling or trekking/hiking in places in Ladakh or Spiti Valley where the intensity of sun rays are far more impacting than normal cities.
-I always use sunscreens with SPF 70 or more as I have seen some really bad cases of sunburns which proved very painful for quite a few days after the trip.
-You can also carry lip balms with SPF rating to protect lips getting sunburn.
+You must protect yourself from UV rays and direct sunlight, especially while traveling or trekking/hiking in places in Ladakh or Spiti Valley where the intensity of sun rays is far more impacting than normal cities.
+I always use sunscreens with SPF 70 or more as I have seen some terrible cases of sunburns, which proved very painful for quite a few days after the trip.
+You can also carry lip balms with SPF ratings to protect lips from getting a sunburn.

 11. Trek Route or Map – Don’t get lost